Experience: 17 years, over 200 tours, over 2,000 happy customers!

 ourselves, and have a ball in this scenic, well preserved, gold rush town.

-we bicycle down from the pass along a magnificent string of
+and continue to bicycle down from the pass along a magnificent string of

-alpine lakes into the Yukon Territory. .
+alpine lakes into the Yukon Territory.
 Riding distance

 Day 3: From